 However, despite such a large proportion of society relishing their golden years, older people are often overlooked and underappreciated (when was the last time you called your nan?).
 There’s a common misconception that anyone past 55 needs to pack in the partying, ditch the dresses and swap spin classes for sewing.
 We’re here to say: WHAT A LOAD OF RUBBISH.

 Fall 10,000 feet from the sky with a thrilling tandem skydive and marvel at stunning panoramic views or give indoor skydiving a go (which is slightly less daunting but just as much fun!).
 If being up in the air is their thing, we have a fabulous range of flying gifts to choose from.
-Retirees don’t have to be retiring with a rousing 60 minute light aircraft flight and goofy grandparents are sure to adore an acrobatic stunt flying adventure!
+Adventurous retirees don’t have to be retiring with a rousing 60 minute light aircraft flight and goofy grandparents are sure to adore an acrobatic stunt flying adventure!

 Seniors that hate slowing down will love our blood-pumping adrenaline gifts.
 Not only are they great fun but each experience champions an active lifestyle, which we all know is important to combat age-induced ailments (we all get a little creaky after a while).